Chocolate Buttermilk Quick Bread

 - Make the batter.
 Using a mixer, beat together the butter and sugar on medium speed until sugar is pale and fluffy, 4 to 5 minutes.
 Add in the eggs, one at a time, beating well after each addition.

-- Lower the mixer speed to slow and slowly pour in the buttermilk, followed by the flour, 3/4 cup of the cocoa powder, baking soda, and salt.
+- Lower the mixer speed to slow and slowly pour in the buttermilk and all of the vanilla extract, followed by the flour, 3/4 cup of the cocoa powder, baking soda, and salt.
+Finish by adding the rest of the buttermilk.
 Continue to beat the mixture just until the dry ingredients are incorporated.
 Stir in the chocolate chips by hand.

 - Bake the bread.
 Pour the batter into the prepared pan and bake for 50-55 minutes, until a tester inserted into the center of the bread comes out with a moist crumb.
 Allow the bread to cool in the pan for 15 minutes, then invert onto a cooling rack and cool completely.